utPLSQL/utPLSQL/docs/userguide/install.md

 ### Licensed features required

 utPLSQL doesn't require any extra licensed features of Oracle database.
-It can be installed on any Standard Edition Oracle Database.
+It can be installed on any Edition of Oracle Database.

-In fact, it even supports Oracle 11g XE which is a free Oracle Database version with minimal features and storage limits.

 ### Storage requirements